top of page

 umichaffirmations

-Creative Direction, Content Strategy, & Social Media Design
+Brand Design, Creative Direction, Content Strategy, & Social Media Design

-Photoshop, Illustrator, Procreate, & Trello!
+Photoshop, Illustrator, Procreate, Premiere Pro, & Trello

 This project allowed me to explore the intersection of design, humor, and emotional resonance, using visual storytelling to build a strong sense of community among students.

 Coming up with content was a pretty collaborative and flexible process.
-Each week, the other admins and I would hop on Zoom to brainstorm post ideas, usually inspired by stuff happening on campus or whatever was trending in pop culture that week.
+Each week, the other admins and I would hop on Zoom to brainstorm post ideas, usually inspired by events happening on campus or whatever was trending in pop culture that week.
 We tried to post 3–4 times a week, with most posts being carousels of 5–10 slides.

 Outside of our weekly calls, we also stayed in touch through an iMessage group chat.
 That’s where we’d drop last-minute ideas, react to things happening in real time, or just keep each other in the loop.
 It kept things fun, fast, and super responsive.